 Congratulations!
 You’re ready for the next step in your UB education.
 Please review the common questions below regarding immigration and visas for continuing students.

-If you are already in the United States on an F-1 or J-1 visa, you can enter the U.S. to resume study at UB on the same visa.
+If you are already in the United States on an F-1 or J-1 visa, you can enter the U.S. to resume study at UB using the same visa.

 Visas are entry permits that allow you to enter the U.S. from anywhere in the world, if your visa and number of entries have not expired, and if all of your other immigration documents are in order.
 Visas do not determine how long you can stay in the U.S., so, unless you travel abroad before joining UB, you can study at UB without renewing your visa even if it has expired.